exalomedia/grfx/README.md

 ...the cron job should run every minute now.
 When you upload images, it will start within a minute of their being on your server.

+#### Setting up Cron - Less Simple
+Well, really, this is simple if your used to server-side stuff and the shell.
+- Get the cron command from your settings area (as stated above).
+It should look like this: ```* * * * * curl --silent 'http://www.mysite.com/grfx/test/wp-content/plugins/grfx/cron.php?grfx_crontype=1&grfx_cronpass=8eb09aa5edbf60ef499c682a90916c28'```
+- Log into your server with the shell.
+- type: ``` crontab -e``` (or similar for your environment)
+- Paste the above line into your cron file.
+- Save it.

+#### Cron Note:
-NOTE: [This is merely a check it runs every minute.
+The cron job merely runs a check it runs every minute.
 If no images are staged, no server resources are used.
-If it finds images, it processes them a few at a time.]
+If it finds images, it processes them a few at a time.

 ## Want to run a grfx network?
 **grfx**'s huge advantage is that it is multisite compatible!
 This means you can host a whole bunch of artists!
 If you can host a multisite network, then you must be really smart with wordpress!
 Please contribute to our code and help our growth.